yiwkd2/yiwkd2.github.io/docs/research/marssx86.md

 this process can be automated by creating .gdbinit file in the project repo.

+I just created .gdbinit only contains handle command because I need to set breakpoint before run the simulator.
+I wanted to automate runing with arguments but this is not a good solution for that.

 ### qemu version conflict

 the original [source code](https://github.com/donggyukim/Marssx86) has a build erorr caused by deprecated qemu functions.